jariwalaankur654/BasicsOfCVIP/README.md

 - Understand how images are represented in digital form.
 - Learn basic image processing operations using OpenCV and other libraries.
-- Explore techniques like filtering, edge detection, color space transformations, and thresholding.
+- Explore techniques like transformations, noise, filtering, color space transformations, etc.
-- Build a foundation for more advanced computer vision tasks (e.g., object detection, segmentation, etc.)

 ---

-## 📂 Folder Structure

-📁 computer-vision-basics/
-├── 📄 README.md
-├── 📁 images/ # Sample images for experiments
-├── 📁 notebooks/ # Jupyter notebooks for step-by-step learning
-├── 📁 outputs/ # Resulting images after processing
-└── 📄 requirements.txt # Required Python packages